Svelte 5 runes and patterns used across the Fuz ecosystem.

 for in-place mutations, readonly $derived for computed values).
 See

-without fallback, get() throws if unset and get_maybe() returns undefined;
+without a fallback, get() throws if unset and get_maybe() returns undefined;

-with fallback, get() uses it and set() value is optional:
+with a fallback, get() uses it and the set() value is optional:

 // Without fallback -- get() throws if unset, get_maybe() returns undefined